georgeh1ll/Projectile-Motion-Simulator/README.md

      ```

 3. **Run the Python Script:**

-   - Navigate to the repository directory on your local machine:

-     ```bash
-     cd Projectile-Motion-Simulator
-     ```

-   - Run the Python script `Projectile Motion Simulator.py`:
+   - Run using the following:
      ```bash
      python3 Projectile Motion Simulator.py
      ```